Iron Man (2008)

 At the charity event, Tony meets with Agent Coulson, who still wants to learn about Tony's incident.
 Tony leaves to dance with Pepper and they share a moment together in the moonlight.

-Christine, the reporter Tony slept with prior to leaving for Afghanistan, shows him photographs of his weapons being used by a terrorist group the previous day in the remote Afghan town of Gulmira, Yinsen's home village.
+Christine, the reporter Tony slept with prior to leaving for Afghanistan, angrily confronts him, showing him photographs of his weapons being used by a terrorist group the previous day in the remote Afghan town of Gulmira, Yinsen's home village.
 Tony confronts Obadiah on the matter, and Obadiah reveals that he is the one who filed the injunction against Tony.
 Obadiah calls himself an "iron monger," and has no qualms about selling Stark Industries weapons to both sides of the conflict.
 Tony returns home, furious.
 While there he watches news reports of the worsening situation in the Gulmira region.
 He tests modifications to his hand repulsors, turning them into a weapon and blasting out several glass panes.
 When the new suit is completed it is fitted to his body by an automated robotic system.
 Stark flies off to Gulmira at hypersonic speed, determined to right his company's wrongs.

 In Gulmira, terrorists are rounding up civilians for capture and execution when Tony shows up.
 His Mark III armor is more than a match for them.
 Within seconds, he defeats the first group of terrorists, using his advanced weapons to take out several without any innocent casualties.
 He leaves the group's leader, Raza's chief lieutenant, alive and defenseless for the villagers to take their revenge on.